ojalaquellueva/gvs/api/README.md

 52.54731,-2.49544
 -23.62,-65.43

-Input data must be converted to JSON and combined as element "data" with the CDS options (element "opts"; see Options, below).
+Input data must be converted to JSON and combined as element "data" with the GVS options (element "opts"; see Options, below).
 The combined JSON object is sent to the API as POST data in the request body.
 The scripts below provide examples of how to do this in PHP and R.

 #### Options

-The API accepts the following CDS options, which must be converted to JSON and combined as element "opts" along with the data (element "data") in the request body POST data.
+The API accepts the following GVS options, which must be converted to JSON and combined as element "opts" along with the data (element "data") in the request body POST data.

 | Mode | Meaning | Notes |